streamline-connector/n8n-nodes-streamline/README.md

 ![n8n.io - Workflow Automation](https://raw.githubusercontent.com/n8n-io/n8n/master/assets/n8n-logo.png)

 This is an n8n community node that connects your **Shopify eCommerce data** to [n8n](https://n8n.io) through the **Streamline Connector API**.
-It enables you to retrieve products, orders, customers, and inventory data from Shopify to automate workflows and integrate with other services.
+It enables you to retrieve products, orders, and inventory data from Shopify to automate workflows and integrate with other services.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.